I love to share about our nature adventures that include backpacking trips, day hikes, camping, and glamping with an RV.

-After climbing the second hill when coming out of the creek crossing, there's a plateau vista filled with greenery and wide-open views and was the first moment at Dolly Sods where we said “WOW.”
+After climbing the second hill, when coming out of the creek crossing, there's a plateau vista filled with greenery and wide-open views, and it was the first moment at Dolly Sods where we said “WOW.”
 The trail ends at the midpoint of the Raven Ridge Trail.

 Raven Ridge Trail - #521 - 2.8 Miles